- Vital information on this issue

 Penetration Testing (pentest) for this Vulnerability

 The Vulnerabilities in SQL Injection is prone to false positive reports by most vulnerability assessment solutions.
 AVDS is alone in using behavior based testing that eliminates this issue.
 For all other VA tools security consultants will recommend confirmation by direct observation.
-In any case Penetration testing procedures for discovery of Vulnerabilities in SQL Injection produces the highest discovery accuracy rate, but the infrequency of this expensive form of testing degrades its value.
+In any case penetration testing tools for discovery of Vulnerabilities in SQL Injection produces the highest discovery accuracy rate, but the infrequency of this expensive form of testing degrades its value.
 The ideal would be to have pentesting accuracy and the frequency and scope possibilities of VA solutions, and this is accomplished only by AVDS.

 Security Updates on Vulnerabilities in SQL Injection